Skip to content

 For NFL Correlation Strategy for Fantasy and DFS in 2026, the first pass is not the over or the under.
 It is the projection path: expected snaps, routes, carries, targets, red-zone chances, game environment, and price.
 That is how Patrick Mahomes, Josh Allen, Jalen Hurts and C.J.
 Stroud become actual decisions instead of name-brand clicks on a prop board.

 The same logic applies to Chiefs, Bills, Eagles and Lions.
 A prop tied to a fast offense, stable role, and tight spread behaves differently from a prop tied to blowout risk or uncertain personnel.
-Treat best ball, DFS, weather and closing line value as connected markets, not isolated buttons.
+Treat best ball, hold, DFS and weather as connected markets, not isolated buttons.

 Before-you-click checklist